Mikej81/http-keepalive/README.md

 ### Understanding API Responses

-Both GET and POST methods return the same comprehensive JSON structure.
+Both GET and POST methods return the same JSON structure.
 Here's what each section contains:

 ```json
 {